ChrisDeadman/KSPPartRemover/README.md

 Author: ChrisDeadman

-Removes parts from Kerbal Space Program crafts
+Removes parts from Kerbal Space Program crafts - and more :)

 ## Brief feature list
-* Works with .craft and .sfs files
+* Works with craft (.craft) and savegame (.sfs) files
+* Can print the list of crafts in a savegame-file
+* Can print the list of parts in any craft- or savegame-file
+* Can print the list of part-dependencies in any craft- or savegame-file
+* Can print mods used by any craft- or savegame-file
+* Can remove parts from any craft- or savegame-file
-* Checks all links to the removed part(s) and also removes parts with "hard" dependencies
+  * Checks all links to the removed part(s) and only removes parts with "hard" dependencies
-* Adapts "parent", "link", "sym", "SrfN" and "AttN" links on dependent parts - in other words performs a "safe" remove
+  * Adapts "parent", "link", "sym", "SrfN" and "AttN" links on dependent parts
-* Can also print a list of crafts, parts or dependencies

 ## Usage
 ```